rspec/rspec-mocks/README.md

 ### Test-Specific Extension

 a.k.a.
-Partial Stub/Mock, a Test-Specific Extension is an extension of a real object in a system that is instrumented with test-double like behaviour in the context of a test.
+Partial Double, a Test-Specific Extension is an extension of a real object in a system that is instrumented with test-double like behaviour in the context of a test.
 This technique is very common in Ruby because we often see class objects acting as global namespaces for methods.